Four color theorem: Use outside of mathematics

+Saint Martin, an island in the northeastern Caribbean, is divided between France and the Netherlands.

 Despite the motivation from coloring political maps of countries, the theorem is not of particular interest to cartographers.
 According to an article by the math historian Kenneth May, "Maps utilizing only four colors are rare, and those that do usually require only three.
 Books on cartography and the history of mapmaking do not mention the four-color property".
 The theorem also does not guarantee the usual cartographic requirement that non-contiguous regions of the same country (such as the exclave Alaska and the rest of the United States) be colored identically.
 Because the four-color theorem does not apply when the regions on the map are not contiguous, it also does not apply to the world map.
 On the world map, the ocean, Belgium, Germany, the Netherlands, and France all border each other because the Netherlands borders France on the island of Saint Martin.

-This is the only counterexample.
+The theorem also fails to apply if one requires that all bodies of water be given the same color that cannot be used for a country (e.g., blue).
+Then the map of Europe itself is not four-colorable.
+France, Germany and Belgium must be assigned three different colors, since they all border one another, thus using four colors in total.
+France and the Netherlands can be given the same color, but Luxembourg requires a fifth.